0x5e/NSObject-NSLog/README.md

 ## License

-NSObject-NSLog is available under the MIT license.
+NSObject+NSLog is available under the MIT license.
 See the LICENSE file for more info.